react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 :::

-This guides lists all the breaking changes and new features in React Navigation 8 that you need to be aware of when upgrading from React Navigation 7.
+This guide lists all the breaking changes and new features in React Navigation 8 that you need to be aware of when upgrading from React Navigation 7.

 ## Dependency changes